 Can someone tell me how to get stains out of faux fur?

-By Linda from MI
+By linda stiles from MI

 Sometimes you can clean faux fur or hair the way you clean suede.
 Put it in a bag with a small handful of baking powder.
 Seal the bag and shake long and well, but not really hard.
 Take it out of the bag and brush the remaining baking powder off of the item.
 This is also used for cleaning vintage stuffed animals.
 If you can get a baby's brush, it's much better than the hard plastic or boar's hair brushes for adults.
 A suede brush is perfect for suede, but could pull faux hair out of the fabric if it has copper wire, as well as horsehair.